suco-gt/Workshop-GPUFundamentals/setup/README.md

 Partition: pace-gpu,ice-gpu
 ---------------------------------------
 ```
-Afterwards, so that you don't occupy a login node that you don't intend to use, simply exit via the following command.
+Afterwards, so that you don't occupy a GPU node that you don't intend to use, simply exit via the following command.
 ```
 exit
 ```